euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

     [-1.000000, 0.000000, 0.000000, ...

 Obviously a wrapper has a cost both from a development point of view and computation point of view.
 From the development point of view, we have to keep in mind that the wrapper and the R code have to be closely managed either by the same developer or team of developers so that the two codes are maintained and updated synchronously.
 The second issue is the that a high-level interface such as RPy2 may have a cost on performance.
-This is not apparent of a simple script that calls only a few functions, but may be obvious when calling a function a million times.
-What would you do that ?
-To call an objective functions like the ones used in CellNOptR...
+This is not apparent of a simple script that calls only a few functions, but may be obvious when calling a function a million times (e.g., to perform an optimisation of the  in CellNOptR objective functions).

 An alternative to RPy2 is to use subprocess Python module.
 This solution also works well if a R pipeline is defined and can be called routinely but overall the RPy2 wrapping provides a way to access to a R package easily.